Stephen Moorer: Actor

-At the Forest Theater, for the Carmel Shake-speare Festival, he played Richmond in Richard III (1993), the title role in Coriolanus (1997), and Oberon in A Midsummer Night’s Dream (2000).
+At the Forest Theater, for the Carmel Shake-speare Festival, he played Richmond in Richard III (1993), the title role in Coriolanus (1997), and Oberon in A Midsummer Night's Dream (2000).
 In 2002, he returned to PacRep, where he revisited the title role in The Elephant Man (2002, opposite Barbara Babcock).
 Of this performance, one reviewer wrote, "Moorer reprises his 1988 role ... with skill and dignity.
 Working with no makeup or prosthesis to simulate Merrick's appearance, Moorer twists his face into a grotesque mask from which a high-pitched, rasping, wheezing voice emerges.
 From a physical aspect alone, Moorer's performance is skilled and noteworthy.
 Moorer also delivers a well-executed emotional performance that highlights Merrick's artistic sensitivity and droll sense of humor."
 He next played Jason in Medea (2003) (directed by Joseph Chaikin).
-His performances as Ned in Elizabeth Rex and Edward de Vere in The Beard of Avon (2005), were praised by the critic of the Monterey County Weekly as "two of the greatest performances I've seen during three years of reviewing plays on the Peninsula".
+Moorer performed as Ned in Elizabeth Rex and Edward de Vere in The Beard of Avon (2005).

-In 2007, he played the title role in Macbeth (2007)."
 In 2012, he appeared as Marc Antony in Shakespeare's Julius Caesar, in 2014, he portrayed Pontius Pilate in Jesus Christ Superstar, and in 2017 he played the title role in Cyrano at the Forest Theater.
-Monterey Herald critic Barbara Shuler noted that the "version fits Moorer well, allowing him plenty of knockabout comedy to enjoy alongside the deep dive into the pathos and suffering of this complex character.
-He does both with Cyrano-style panache and gives a heartrendingly moving performance in the final scene."